cjjulius/InventoryManager/README.md

 DB_DataPull_FrontEnd.ps1 Parameters<br>
 -RepositoryInstance<br>
 The location of the repository instance relative to the server running the script.
-Assumed to be the same server "(local)", but probably won't be.<br>
+Assumed to be the same server "(local)", but probably won't be if clients are accessing it from their local machines.<br>
 -RepositoryDB<br>
 The location of the Repository DB relative to the instance.
 If you set it up like above, then that should be DBAdmin.<br>
 <br>
 <b>Further Information</b>

-There's quite a bit of documentation available, and decently organized if I say so myself.
-You can get that here: http://wp.me/p5ee2M-2I

 This (Simple Database Inventory Manager™) is of course provided free of charge, use-at-your-own-risk.
 There is no warranty either expressed or implied.
 If SDIM™ burns down your data center, uninstalls all your favorite toolbars and ruins your best pair of dress socks, I’m not at fault.
 Remember to back up your databases!